york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 Open up the hello-world project in your favorite editor.
 Smart contracts most commonly are written in Solidity, which we will use to write our smart contract.‌

 1. Navigate to the `contracts` folder and create a new file called `HelloWorld.sol`
-2. Below is a sample Hello World smart contract that we will be using for this tutorial.
+2. Below is a sample Hello World smart contract that we will be using for this exercise.
 Copy the contents below into the `HelloWorld.sol` file.

 _Note: Be sure to read the comments to understand what this contract does._